AlexiaRat/Desktop-Pet/README.md

    - Enjoy challenging levels with varying difficulty.

 1.	**Music Player**
-    -Enjoy listening to music by only typing the music file name.
+    - Enjoy listening to music by only typing the music file name.

 ## Technologies Used
 - Python (Tkinter for GUI, Pygame for games)